yesalusn/ucd-csci2312-pa3/README.md

 2. This class is used to encapsulate the _indivisible_ operation of adding a `Point` from one `Cluster` after removing it from another.
 In our clustering paradigm, all `Point` objects have to "belong" to `Cluster` objects, and do not make sense outside of them.

 3. Implement the `Cluster::Move::perform` method and use it in the implementation of `KMeans::run`.

+  **Note:** This should invalidate the centroids of both clusters.

 #### Cluster class